A Vibrant Region with Opportunity for All

 Our Foundation

-Our experienced staff and dedicated trustees are committed to matching donor support with community need through innovative, solution-based community investments aimed at positive impact.
+Welcome to the Community Foundation of Herkimer and Oneida Counties!
+Our experienced and dedicated staff and trustees are committed to matching donor support with community and nonprofit organization needs through innovative, solution-based community investments aimed at positive impact.
+Our community project funding and initiatives have allowed us to move our region forward.

 Our Mission